heptarch/heptarch.github.io/drafts/rbl2.md

 This "core-forward" approach is driven by various priors about problem-solving.
-In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant know-it-all brain floating in a jar.
+In particular, Bell's track record suggests that a critical mass of interdisciplinary knowledge, animated by collaborative synergy, is more effective than a single giant brain floating in a jar.
+The brain can discover things, but it is less effective.

 ## 2. <a href="#toc">What: problem choice</a><a id="sec-2" name="sec-2"></a>